 An Olympic wrestler who traded the mat for the cage and the campaign trail, forging an unorthodox career defined by relentless combat.

-Matt Lindland's life is a study in applied toughness.
-A junior college national champion wrestler, he fought his way onto the 2000 U.S. Olympic team, winning a silver medal in Greco-Roman wrestling in Sydney.
-With the Olympics over, he channeled that disciplined aggression into the raw, early world of mixed martial arts.
-Nicknamed 'The Law,' Lindland became a top-ranked middleweight, known for his grinding wrestling style and willingness to fight anyone, anywhere, competing for the UFC and across the globe.
-Never one to be pigeonholed, he simultaneously launched an apparel company, Dirty Boxer, and pursued acting with small roles in films.
-In 2008, he carried his fighter's mentality into politics, winning the Republican nomination for an Oregon House seat (though he lost the general election).
-Whether on the mat, in the cage, or on the stump, Lindland operated with the same straightforward, uncompromising intensity.
+Matt Lindland won a silver medal in Greco-Roman wrestling at the 2000 Sydney Olympics.
+A junior college national champion, he fought his way onto the U.S. team before channeling that disciplined aggression into mixed martial arts.
+Nicknamed 'The Law,' Lindland became a top-ranked middleweight, competing for the UFC and across the globe with a grinding wrestling style and willingness to fight anyone.
+Simultaneously he launched the apparel company Dirty Boxer and pursued acting with small film roles.
+In 2008, he carried his fighter's mentality into politics, winning the Republican nomination for an Oregon House seat, though he lost the general election.
+On the mat, in the cage, or on the stump, Lindland operated with the same straightforward, uncompromising intensity.

 1965–1980